 - Increasing Diversity among Women Entrepreneurs in High Growth High Tech Using HBCU Female Academic Entrepreneurs

 There is a concentrated number of potential women entrepreneurs of diverse races among faculty in the United States’ Historically Black Colleges and Universities (known as HBCUs and are called ‘Black Colleges’ herein).
 This study describes the potential for developing university technology transfer in these Black Colleges as a strategy for increasing diversity among women entrepreneurs in high growth, high tech fields using female academic entrepreneurs.
 Using a novel theoretical framework, 24 Black Colleges with doctoral programs were compared to five (5) non-Black Colleges’ technology transfer programs.
-The results of a correlation analysis support hypotheses regarding the relationships between tech transfer resource inputs and outputs.
+Additionally, the results of a correlation analysis support hypotheses regarding the relationships between tech transfer resource inputs and outputs.
 The results were used to develop a model intellectual property (IP) policy for Black Colleges.
 The Model IP policies can help these institutions improve their technology transfer and academic entrepreneurship endeavors.
 Ultimately, this will likely increase the diversity of women researchers, inventors and academic entrepreneurs in high growth, high tech fields.

 Hamilton, C. (2020).
 Increasing Diversity among Women Entrepreneurs in High Growth High Tech Using HBCU Female Academic Entrepreneurs.
 Applied Management Journal, 21, 40-81.